 The overall goal of the CLRN’s research on lunar meteorites, Apollo samples and terrestrial analogue materials is to understand the effect of shock on lunar materials.
-Several CLRN researchers are examining lunar meteorites for evidence of shock deformation of minerals via reflectance spectroscopy, in situ micro-XRD, Raman spectroscopy, SEM, and SEM-CL.
-Other research focuses on understanding bulk physical properties of lunar meteorites (density, porosity, magnetic susceptibility, magnetic remnance) for the purpose of determining these objects’ bulk responses to impact events, thermal changes, paleomagnetic fields, cosmic ray irradiation and passage through the atmosphere as meteors.
+Several CLRN researchers are examining lunar meteorites and rock samples, and terrestrial impactites for evidence of shock deformation of minerals via reflectance spectroscopy, in situ micro-XRD, Raman spectroscopy, scanned electron microscopy (SEM), and SEM-cathodoluminescence (CL).
+Other research focuses on understanding bulk physical properties of lunar meteorites (e.g., density, porosity, magnetic susceptibility, and magnetic remanence) for the purpose of determining these objects’ bulk responses to impact events, thermal changes, paleomagnetic fields, cosmic ray irradiation and passage through the atmosphere as meteors.

-A major goal of the work at the CLRN is also to provide support to the analysis of lunar spectroscopic data, whether acquired by earth- or space-based telescopes, orbiter or landers.
-Dr. Cloutis has been looking at the ultraviolet spectral properties of terrestrial analogues of lunar minerals, and the use of ultraviolet observations for lunar mapping (particularly of oxides).
-In addition, Dr. Cloutis has recently received approval from the NASA Astromaterials Curator for the loan of six pristine 1-gram samples of lunar soils (highlands, low-Ti mare, high-Ti mare).
-Dr. Cloutis, along with his collaborators, will be spectrally characterizing these samples by reflectance spectroscopy from the ultraviolet to the infrared (0.2-16 microns) and generating mineral separates to characterize the major phases (olivine, plagioclase feldspar, pyroxene, oxides).
+In addition, part of the overall goal is to support the analysis of lunar spectroscopic data, whether acquired by earth- or space-based telescopes, orbiters or landers.
+Dr. Cloutis at the University of Winnipeg has been looking at the ultraviolet spectral properties of terrestrial analogues of lunar minerals, and the use of ultraviolet observations for lunar mapping (particularly of oxides).
+In 2018, Dr. Cloutis received approval from the NASA Astromaterials Curator for the loan of six pristine 1-gram samples of lunar soils (highlands, low-Ti mare, high-Ti mare).
+Dr. Cloutis, along with his collaborators, are currently characterizing these samples by reflectance spectroscopy from the ultraviolet to the infrared (0.2-16 microns) and generating mineral separates to characterize the major phases (olivine, plagioclase feldspar, pyroxene, oxides).
 The goal is to determine the spectral properties of pristine lunar samples, particularly in the ultraviolet, where even trace amounts of ferric iron (expected to be absent in the pristine samples, but which may form during even short exposures to the terrestrial environment) can affect the ultraviolet spectral properties.